CSCfi/csc-user-guide/docs/support/tutorials/power-maestro.md

 The file may be large, so instead of sending it as an email attachment, consider using [a-flip](/data/Allas/using_allas/a_commands/#a-list) and just sending the a link instead.
+Also, see above the recommendation to [try with small systems](#how-to-speed-up-simulations) - it will also enable you to use the test HOST and avoid queueing.

 Also, please have a look at these [instructions to make support requests](../support-howto.md) that minimise us asking for more details in separate emails and thus taking it lonfer for you to get the issue solved.